Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

 \section{An Optical Operator Permuting Device}

 \paragraph*{} Functional abstraction in classical computing has enabled the development of a myriad of complex programs.
-Now that a fully quantum-controlled model for functional quantum computing has been introduced, it is feasible that analogous development in quantum algorithms may be possible.
-A proof-of-principle exemplification of this functional model is the $Q^{(N)}_{\mathrm{PERMUTE}}$ operation, which permutes the order in which $N$ input quantum operators are applied to an input qubit.
-As shown above, this operation can be visualized as a quantum circuit that rewires itself using a quantum switch to coherently change the path(s) that input qubits take through the input operators.
-Coherent rewiring may be achieved in an optical device using quantum switches to alter the path of a polarization-encoded photonic qubit such that it encounters optical circuit elements in a particular order.
-Although the $N$ input operators will act on the polarization of an input photon, the order in which the operators are applied will be coherently controlled via manipulation of the photon's spatial and temporal degrees of freedom (modes).
+Now that a fully quantum-controlled functional model for functional quantum computing has been introduced, it is feasible that analogous development in quantum algorithms may be possible.
+A proof-of-principle exemplification of this functional model is the $N\!-switch$ operation, which permutes the order in which $N$ input quantum operators are applied to an input qubit register.
+As shown above, this operation can be visualized as a quantum circuit with movable wires that coherently change the path(s) which input qubits take through the input operators.
+Implementation of these movable wires may be achieved in an optical device using quantum switches to alter the path of an arbitrarily encoded photonic qubit, or qubit register, such that it encounters optical circuit elements in a particular order.
+Although the $N$ input operators will act on the physical basis in which the input quantum state is encoded, the order in which the operators are applied will be coherently controlled via manipulation of the photonic signal's spatial and temporal degrees of freedom (modes).